Contact us today for a free quote.

 Biodiversity Net Gain Assessment for Developments

 As it is now a part of UK legislation, Biodiversity net gain will become a mandatory point for all upcoming development projects in England.
 Biodiversity net gain refers to the process whereby a development (or project) considers the environmental impact in terms of biodiversity.
 It aims to ensure that biodiversity is left in a better state than before the development was completed.
-This can be done by avoiding biodiversity loss, retaining various habitat types and protecting any assets of strategic significance.
+This can be done by avoiding biodiversity loss, retaining various habitat types and protecting any assets of strategic significance or areas of special scientific interest.

-Biodiversity Net Gain (BNG) assessments are being requested more frequently by Local planning authorities to inform a planning application.
+Biodiversity Net Gain (BNG) assessments are being requested more frequently by Local planning authorities to inform planning applications.
 The aim is to demonstrate how the proposed development will be of benefit to biodiversity in a measurable manner.
 BNG also acts as a planning condition as well as a policy requirement for planning consent.
-It can therefore have a significant impact during the decision making process of planning authorities when they debate whether to grant or refuse a planning application.
+It can, therefore, have a significant impact during the decision making process of planning authorities when they debate whether to grant or refuse a planning application.

 Biodiversity Net Gain Assessment

-Biodiversity on a development site can be accurately measured using the biodiversity metric 3.0 calculation tool.
+Biodiversity on a development site can be accurately measured using the biodiversity net gain metric calculation tool.
+This metric is currently Defra Biodiversity Metric 4.0.
 This tool can help to determine your biodiversity unit score and translate it into the standards of your local planning authority.
 In order to calculate Biodiversity Net Gain credits, this tool requires a range of information.

-This includes data such as habitat areas, habitat types and habitat conditions in order to create a measure of biodiversity for any development site.
-This tool then calculates a required percentage gain for the site.
+This includes data such as habitat areas, habitat types and habitat conditions to measure biodiversity for any development site.
+This calculator tool then provides a required percentage gain for the site.
 This calculation will also help to determine whether the site meets the BNG requirements.

 This calculation will take into account the habitats on site prior to the development, as well as the available habitats presented in the development plans.
 An assessment of the habitats on site must be identified by an ecologist by using a site survey.
 This site survey should include case studies on the existing biodiversity interests and possible impacts on them.
 It should also provide details of any measures proposed to compensate or mitigate for any impacts caused on the surrounding environment using a mitigation hierarchy.